 Wiesbaden High School is a Department of Defense Dependents School of approximately 650 students, grades 9-12, accredited by the North Central Association.
 The high school is located near a military post in Wiesbaden, Germany.
 The student body is a diverse cross section of American students from many different parts of the United States.
 Students come from the Wiesbaden, Frankfurt, Mainz, and Darmstadt areas.
 Community members consist of armed services personnel and civilians assigned to the command and it's various support groups.

-The mission of Wiesbaden High School is to ensure students acquire the necessary learning, social, and communication skills to be productive, ethical, and healthy citizens in a global environment.
+The vision of Wiesbaden High School is to ensure students acquire the necessary learning, social, and communication skills to be productive, ethical, and healthy citizens in a global environment.

 Grade reports are distributed quarterly.
 Only semester grades appear on students' permanent transcripts.
 All courses are included in the students' GPA.
 The DoDDS grading system is: A= 90-100%; B= 80-89%; C= 70-79%; D= 60-69%; F= below 60%.
 (Beginning in SY 2004-05, DoDEA implemented a practice that does not weight honors classes and does not assign a weighted grade when computing GPA on incoming transcripts from previous schools.
 DoDEA does not change any letter grade on any transcript.
 AP and second year higher level IB classes do carry a weighted grade if the student has taken the AP or IB exam for that class.)